MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/remote-debugging/index.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="get-started-with-remote-debugging-android-devices"></a>Começar a depurar dispositivos Android remotos
+# <a name="get-started-with-remote-debugging-android-devices"></a>Introdução à depuração remota de dispositivos Android

 Conteúdo ao vivo de depuração remota em um dispositivo Android do computador Windows ou macOS.
 A página de tutorial a seguir ensina como concluir as seguintes ações.